orxfun/orx-pinned-vec/README.md

 # orx-pinned-vec

-`PinnedVec` trait defines the interface for vectors which guarantee that the elements are pinned to their memory locations unless explicitly changed by the caller.
+`PinnedVec` trait defines the interface for vectors which guarantee that elements are pinned to their memory locations unless explicitly changed by the caller, with the aim to enable convenient self-referential collections.

 ## A. Implementations